 Let's discuss the main characteristics, history, and personality.

-They have a single-sized comb with five points, medium-sized almond-shaped white earlobes, and all varieties of Dutch bantams have slate leg colors, except for the Cuckoo and Crele types, which have light legs that may have a few dark spots.
+They have a single-sized comb with five points and medium-sized almond-shaped white earlobes.
+All varieties of Dutch bantams have slate leg colors, except for the Cuckoo and Crele types, which have light legs that may have a few dark spots.

 Because of their small size and rather large wings, they are better flyers than other chicken breeds.

 Male Dutch Bantams carry their body in a stately position, with their head above the main body displaying their breast region.
 The long flowy feathers accentuate their distinguished appearance, and the tail is gracefully accented with long, curved sickle feathers.

 The Dutch Bantam can be found in plenty of color varieties, although the original pattern of the dutch bantam was the partridge pattern.
 The most common color patterns on a Dutch Bantam are light brown, blue light brown, silver, and white, but there are many more.

 Even though Dutch Bantams are small, they are hardy, making them beginner-friendly chickens.
 That said, they can't stand extreme cold climates very well because of their body size and comb type.
 So when you live in areas with cold, harsh winters, Dutch Bantams are not the best choice for you, or you'll have to take extra precautions when dealing with extreme weather conditions.

 It's fairly uncommon for show birds, but Dutch Bantams are excellent egg layers.
 The hens are good layers of small eggs and lay around 160 eggs yearly, all cream or white in color.
 They are also good broodies and mothers, but they can only cover a small clutch of eggs because of their body size.

 Their excellent egg-laying capability makes them very popular with backyard chicken keepers worldwide.